 - 8. Engage policy-makers.
 Policy-makers rely on their constituents to gather information in order to make the right decisions. - What do you know about the policy-maker you are about to meet?
 What kind of issues have they supported in the past?
 Do you have a sense of whether they have more of a to-the-point kind of approach or if they prefer to hear the whole story?
 Craft the style of your ask to person you are asking.
 Consider the style of your ask (how you frame it, and what you incorporate to prove its importance) with that target.
 Understand and/or pre-empt what they will likely say, and be prepared to counter it.
 Experienced lobbyists say that interest groups spend too much time talking, and not enough time listening.
-Ask yourself: What is in the way of this happening for you?

-• Put emotion aside and make the direct ask.
+Ask yourself: What is in the way of this happening for you? - Put emotion aside and make the direct ask.
 Be specific!
-Having a meeting with a policy-maker takes time and
+Having a meeting with a policy-maker takes time and effort, so make it count.
+Be direct on what change you want to see and why it's important.

 • Make a checklist of important points you want to get across before you send your letter, or write your email, or take the in-person meeting.
 Practice, practice, practice!
-If you are meeting in-person, practice with a peer; if you are writing a letter or an email, make sure that a couple of people on your team get a chance to review it before
+If you are meeting in-person, practice with a peer; if you are writing a letter or an email, make sure that a couple of people on your team get a chance to review it before sending it.